UCLM-LoUISE/PRJ2019-2gether-DigitalTwins-DomainDrivenDesign/README.md

-# Domain-Driven design for development of Human Digital Twins by Julián Abellán Abad
+# Domain-Driven design for development of Human Digital Twins

-Welcome to the repository for Julián Abellán Abad's Undergraduate Dissertation project in Computer Engineering Degree at UCLM (Albacete).
+by Julián Abellán Abad

 This project focuses on creating a Human Digital Twin to evaluate bullying among children in school playgrounds.

 ## Project Overview